| INTRODUCTION Faire Brothers was fairly typical of the kind of business

 at Eastbourne where I had the pleasure of seeing the RAF boys

+knock down a large number of flying bombs.
 Then on to Aldershot which was not as bad as I had been

 informed.
 I didn't care for the town very much but the army